Visual-Meta

 The Visual-Meta Approach

-Visual-Meta puts this metadata, and more, into an Appendix at the back of the document instead of at the front (to make it less obtrusive), written out as plain text in the very human readable format, based on the academic BibTeX format, as shown below:
+Visual-Meta puts this metadata, and more, into an Appendix at the back of the document instead of at the front (to make it less obtrusive), written out as plain text in the very human readable format, generally based on the academic BibTeX format, as shown below:

 @{visual-meta-start}